ollie314/workbench/README.md

 **Yara:** brew install yara (or port or aptget or aptitude..)

+#### Python 2.7:
+Workbench has only been tested with python 2.7.
+If you'd like to volunteer to add support for other versions please do so. :)
 #### Python Dependencies:
 Install pip, it's significantly better than easy_install.